0cjs/sedoc/EE/capacitor.md

 Also see [Build Techniques](tools/build-tech.md) for routing and cap placement information.

+Edoardo suggests 220 nF for TTL (74LS and similar), 100 nF for HC or HCT, and 330 nF for DRAM, SRAM and the like.
+These figures are based on the internal RC of equivalent circuits for those logic families.

 [[MS-520]] seems to indicate that 0.1 μF is usually enough for local bypass; they should be "of the high K ceramic type with low ESR," such as 5Zu dielectric.
 In the EMI section it says they should be located as close